GSA/plainlanguage.gov/_pages/resources/articles/simple-words-work-best.md

 - Instead of altercation, use argument
 - Instead of surrogate, use substitute

+## Your next steps

-Your next steps: When others use words that confuse or annoy you, jot those words down.
+When others use words that confuse or annoy you, jot those words down.
 Then make sure you don't use them in your speaking or writing.
 When you absolutely must include words and phrases from your professional jargon, accompany them with brief definitions.

 Keep this in mind: Simple words work best.